Q: Where do I go to replace a part that is under warranty?

 - On the side wall of the rear well

 Q: Where can I find the Manufacturer Declaration of Origin (MDO)?

 A: Your MDO can be found in the last pages of your user manual or online on the contact page in the red square on the right part of the page.

 Q: Can I use my kayak in the ocean or in rapids?

-A: Your kayak is not design for rapid, white water or ocean.
-It’s designed to be used in calm water under stable weather conditions.
+A: Your kayak is not design for rapids or white water.
+It’s designed to be used in calm water under stable weather conditions or into the ocean.
 Remember to always wear an approved life-jacket or floatation device every time you go on the water with your kayak.